ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-overlay/_simple-loading-overlay-vue.md

 [[only-vue]]
-|Below is a simple example of an loading overlay component:
+|Below is a example of loading overlay class with a custom `loadingMessage` param:
 |
 |```js
 |const MyOverlay = {